 SCADA and Control Systems

 Many older stations still rely on outdated relay-based panels.
 Replacing them with PLC-based control systems and adding touchscreen interfaces (HMIs) allows real-time control, data logging, and automation.
-SCADA integration provides centralized monitoring and early-warning alarms for performance issues.
+SCADA integration provides centralized monitoring and early warning alarms for performance issues.

 Real-Time Monitoring and Remote Access